rajrulz/MVVMC/README.md

 # GitHubUsers
-An example of MVVM-Coordinator design pattern.
+An example to demonstrate plugin architecture along with of MVVM-Coordinator design pattern.